Learn Unity Unity Basics Part 1: Complete Guide for Beginners – From Unity installation to basic operationsBasics

 Image12

-The contents of the project window will be displayed in File Explorer (Windows) / Finder (macOS).
+The contents of the Project Window will be shown in File Explorer (Windows) / Finder (macOS).

 Image83

-File Explorer (Windows) / Finder (macOS) Do not delete, rename, move, or otherwise change any of the files in the project.
+In File Explorer (Windows) / Finder (macOS), do not delete, rename, or move files within the project.

-If you do, the project may stop working.
+If you change something, the project may stop working, so be careful.

 Inspector Window

-You can view and edit the object’s attributes such as size, position, collision detection, physics control, etc.
+This window displays detailed information about objects in the Scene or Project windows.
+You can view and edit attributes such as size, position, collision detection, and physics controls.

 Image75